Back to top

 HRT is a suitable option for the vast majority of women.
 Many who start HRT say that their life has been changed for the better.
 A phrase we frequently hear is that they feel they have a ‘glow’ about them.

-The small risks of HRT are generally far outweighed by the benefits.
+The benefits generally outweigh the small risks.
 HRT can make all the difference in that it is an effective way of managing a wide range of menopause symptoms.

 HRT helped smooth out my anxiety.
 I still have ups and downs, but I'm far less likely to become angry than I was before.